lucatarik/Roguelike-Pixel-Art/README.md

 **Melissa's Wrath: Endless Descent** was built as a solo project using Phaser 3.
 All procedural art generated at runtime.
 Story and game design original.

-*"She carries his name in her chest like a coal that will not go cold.
-She freed a Goddess and loved a mortal, and somehow both of those things were equally impossible.
-She did them anyway."*
+*"She knows the answer.
+It lives in her chest like a heartbeat.
+She will not say it here — you have to earn it, the same way she did."*

 ---

-*💃 Melissa will fight again.
-And this time, he will know her name.*
+*💃 Seven temples.
+Seven relics.
+One reason she will not stop.*